M0hamad-Ramadan/blank-project/readme.md

 5. Now you have two branches :smile:
 6. they look exactly the same.
 Next you'll add changes to the new readme-edits branch

-### Step :three: Make and commit changes :
+### :three: Make and commit changes

 - On GitHub, saved changes are called commits.

 - Each commit has an associated commit message, which is a description explaining why a particular change was made, to understand what you’ve done and why

 - changes will be made only to the bransh, so now this branch contains content that's different from main.

-### Step :four: Open a pull request :
+### :four: Open a pull request

 - Now that you have changes in a branch off of main, you can open a pull request

 - Pull requests are the heart of collaboration on GitHub.

 - When you open a pull request, you're proposing your changes and requesting that someone review and pull in your contribution and merge them into their branch

 - Pull requests show diffs, or differences, of the content from both branches

 - The changes, additions, and subtractions are shown in different colors

 - if you make a commit, you can open a pull request and start a discussion, even before the code is finished.

   - **open a pull request and then merge the branch !!** :